Jet Generation

 Jet Generation is the sixth studio album by Japanese rock band Guitar Wolf.
 It was released in Japan on 21 January 1999 and in the U.S. on 22 June 1999.

 The album is labeled with a disclaimer sticker that semi-humorously states, "Warning: this is the loudest album ever recorded.
 Playing at normal volume may cause irreparable damage to stereo equipment.
 Use at your own risk".
-It includes a cover of Eddie Cochran's "Summertime Blues".
+It includes a cover of Eddie Cochran's "Summertime Blues" and a re-recorded version of "Can-Nana Fever", which the band had originally included on their 1995 album, Missile Me!

 Critical reception

 Exclaim! wrote that "while so many other great bands dry up or go soft over time, it's great to hear Guitar Wolf pounding it out like it's still their first rehearsal".
 The Village Voice declared that "Guitar Wolf are a regular (albeit mildly psychotic) guitar-bass-drums rock band, who excel at the most primal sort of no-frills trash-rock".
 CMJ New Music Report deemed the album "raw, rebellious and sonically nihilistic".